-5.2.1 Development of Customized Android Based Applications
+5.1.6 Development of Customized Android Based Applications

-The ICT Technology Team of ME&IE Consultants WC-KP will develop a Customized Android Based Applications for data collection.
+The ICT Technology Team of ME&IE Consultants WC-KP has developed a Customized Android Based Applications for data collection.
 Data entry in this application will be done directly by the field monitoring teams of all the zonal/ regional/ districts offices and will be uploaded to the MIS system.
 The data will be observed and monitored by the ICT team of the ME&IE Consultants.

-Departmental officials and field staff who will use the customized android app, shall be trained by the ME&IE ICT team accordingly.
+Departmental officials and field staff who will use the customized android app, were trained by the ME&IE ICT team accordingly.